tapis-project/documentation/source/technical/jobs.rst

 ::

-   execSystemInputDir = ${jobWorkingDir}/jobs/${jobUUID}
+   execSystemInputDir = ${JobWorkingDir}/jobs/${JobUUID}

-Macro values are referenced using the ${macro-name} notation.
+Macro values are referenced using the ${Macro-name} notation.
 Since derived macro definitions reference other macros, there is the possibility of circular references.
 Tapis detects these errors and aborts job creation.

 Below is the complete, ordered list of derived macros.
 Each macro in the list can be defined using any ground macro and any macro that preceeds it in the list.
 Result are undefined if a derived macro references a macro that follows it in the derived list.